Space Sweepers: Casting

 In June 2018, it was reported that Song Joong-ki agreed to star in Jo Sung-hee's next film, making it their second collaboration after A Werewolf Boy (2012).
 Kim Tae-ri was offered the role of the spaceship captain in January 2019, followed by Jin Seon-kyu for the role of the keeper in April.
 The final lineup was confirmed in June 2019, with Yoo Hae-jin joining the main cast in the form of robotic motion capture and voice acting.
 English actor Richard Armitage also revealed through his Instagram account that he would start filming in July 2019, making Space Sweepers his first Korean film.

 Filming

 Principal photography began on July 3, 2019, and filming was completed on November 2.

 Release

 In June 2020, it was announced that the release was postponed due to the COVID-19 pandemic with a plan for the film to premiere during the Chuseok holiday.
 In August 2020, the release was once again postponed due to the increase of COVID-19 cases in South Korea.

 In November 2020, it was announced that the film would be released exclusively on Netflix.
 Space Sweepers was released on February 5, 2021.

-In May 2021, Space Sweeper's second film is scheduled to be produced.
+In May 2021, a sequel was announced.